 One thing that we like to do is give our dogs treats, and sometimes that means sharing with the dog what we enjoy.
-Many people prefer almond milk to traditional milk.
 This is a milk substitute made from processing almonds.
 The question we are addressing is: can dogs have almond milk?

 Why Give a Dog Almond Milk?

 The first thing we need to ask is this: why are you giving your dog almond milk?
 It’s a tasty treat, we agree, and makes a change for us from normal milk.
 Or, perhaps you are dairy intolerant and don’t have milk as the norm?